Cilacap Sumber power station

-The Cilacap power station is a coal-fired power station operating in Central Java, Indonesia.
-The plant has two units with a total capacity of 600MW that began operating in 2006.
-The plant was the first large-scale Indonesian power plant completed since the country's 1997-98 financial crisis.
+The Cilacap Sumber power station was the first large-scale Indonesian power plant completed since the country's 1997-98 financial crisis.
 The plant is owned by PT Sumber Segara Primadya (S2P) formed by PT PLN subsidiary PT Pembangkitan Jawa-Bali (PJB) and PT Sumberenergi Sakti Prima (SSP).
 The plant's construction cost $501 million.
 The plant's operator is PT Segara Sumber Prima.

 Articles and resources

-- ↑ "Coal-Fired Power Plants in Indonesia" Power Plants Around the World, accessed August 17, 2011.
+- "Coal-Fired Power Plants in Indonesia" Power Plants Around the World, accessed August 17, 2011.

 - "Coal-Fired Power Plants in Indonesia" PSIREN, accessed August 17, 2011.

 - "Indonesia's Cilacap power plant operation halted due to coal supply disruption" Forbes.com, June 28, 2011.